Getting Started

 SubscriptionManager

-SubscriptionManager is a sample endpoint instance that can be used by operations or DevOps personnel to send unsubscribe requests to publishers whenever a subscriber is decommissioned:
+SubscriptionManager is an endpoint instance that can be used to send unsubscribe requests to publishers whenever a subscriber is decommissioned:

 Console.WriteLine("Press any key to unsubscribe 'Subscriber' from 'Publisher'");